br3ndonland/dotfiles/README.md

     }
     ```

-  - If ESLint and plugins are installed in the project directory, the following settings can be added to the VSCode _settings.json_, for use with the [VSCode ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)and [eslint-plugin-vue](https://eslint.vuejs.org/user-guide/).
+  - If ESLint and plugins are installed in the project directory, the following settings can be added to the VSCode _settings.json_, for use with the [VSCode ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and [eslint-plugin-vue](https://eslint.vuejs.org/user-guide/).
 I typically don't use ESLint to auto-fix files, because Pretter is preferred.

     ```jsonc
     // VSCode settings.json